francesco-s8/awesome-pizza/README.md

 ## Prerequisites

 - Java 25
-- Docker desktop,Rancher Desktop installed or equivalent
+- Docker or Docker/Rancher Desktop(Windows) installed
-- Postmam/Insomnia/Curl to simulate API calls
+- Postmam/Insomnia/Curl to simulate RestFul API calls
-- Maven to build the project/run tests

 ## Disclaimer

-For brevity all credentials are clearly visible in the code, so no need to set up any environment variable
+For brevity all credentials are clearly visible in the code(DO NOT DO THIS IN REAL PROJECT)

 ## Database population

 If you wanna add more pizza(s) just modify [this sql file](src/main/resources/db/migration/V2__add_pizzas.sql) and add entries according to the schema.

 ## Execute app

 Run command "docker compose up" or via your IDE plugin,from the root of docker-compose.yml to start all docker images.
-If you want to start only postgresql and rabbitmq as image and the application from your favorite IDE, just start it with the env variable setup with the following data:
+If you want to start only postgresql and rabbitmq as image and the application from your favorite IDE, just start it with the env variable IDE setup with the following data:

       - POSTGRES_HOST=localhost
       - POSTGRES_PORT=5432